 If this is the case, you need back-off with the discipline, to restore the dog’s confidence – and you also need to be more careful to praise the dog when it’s doing something right, instead of simply criticising the dog all the time.

 Obviously, you need to protect the stock – especially sheep – but try to be less strict than you were before, whilst protecting the stock at the same time.

-So how can I speed the dog up?
+So how can I teach the sheepdog to work faster?

 Remember!
 The closer you are to the dog, the more control you have over it, so keep the dog working close to you whenever possible.
 This will boost the dog’s confidence and consequently help to speed it up.